 After connecting to your GitHub instance, you’ll be redirected to the sync.

-Select the existing GitHub repository you want to sync or create a new one from the “Project” drop-down.
+Select the existing GitHub repository you want to sync.

 After setting up the GitHub card, select a connector for Wrike on the right card.

 The Project Syncs Bot option is selected automatically.
 If you keep this option selected, GitHub will show that the bot has updated the issue.
 In this case, if you’re creating the first sync, you need to create a Wrike project or folder which will be integrated with GitHub.
 That project or folder will be available for selection in the future syncs.